For many of us, college is the first time in our lives when we first truly experience what it’s like to live on our own.

 On top of all that, the 6061 double-butted aluminum alloy is also very durable.
 It also doesn’t add a ton of weight to the bike.
 The type of aluminum used in this bicycle features quality that is comparable to carbon fiber and even titanium.

-The paint used on this bicycle can chip away if it gets scratched, but it’s a very minor issue that you can easily deal with especially given the value proposition presented by this item.
+The paint used on this bike can chip away if it gets scratched, but it’s a very minor issue that you can easily deal with especially given the value proposition presented by this item.

 Full 6KU Bike Review